Greetings Members and Readers,

 My point is that we are not quite ready to kill such an enterprise.
 It is true that we need to become more proactive regarding carbon but I am not feeling good about the rush toward electric cars, trucks, etc.

-In time perhaps, there will be better technology to accommodate such endeavors down the road but I am feeling that we are pushing too hard too fast to move from petro to electric.
-The proof is to be observed as we proceed.
+In time, perhaps, there will be better technology to accommodate such endeavors but I am feeling that we are pushing too hard, too fast to move from petro to electric.
+The proof is to be observed as we proceed but I do not want to be on the front line, at great expense, to be disappointed.
+I might be happier to spend $4500.00 for an around town revved up street legal golf cart until later.
+But then the gas car sits waiting for trip out of town.

 Tpp